Pink Elephant: How God Speaks Through Conviction

-Just reading the words 'pink elephant' put an image in your mind.
-That tells you something about how thin the line is between the seen and the unseen, and how God uses it.
+Just reading 'pink elephant' put an image in your mind.
+That reveals how thin the line is between seen and unseen, and how God uses it to speak to you.

 Just because your eyes saw the letters, p i n k e l e p h a n t, a picture likely appeared in your mind.
 You didn't try to summon it.
 It simply arrived even though you may also have seen a blue one because of the image to this post.